evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 You can also use any pre-trained machine learning model to score your texts.
 Evidently has:
 * In-built model-based descriptors like `Sentiment`.
-* Wrappers to call external Python functions or models published on HuggingFace (`HuggingFaceModel` descriptor).
+* Wrappers to call external Python functions or models published on HuggingFace (`HuggingFaceModel`).

 Let's evaluate the responses for Sentiment (in-built model, scores from - 1 to 1) and Toxicity (using [external HuggingFace classifier model](https://huggingface.co/spaces/evaluate-measurement/toxicity) that returns the score between 0 to 1 for the "toxic" class).